AlexanderPavlenko/sprockets_uglifier_with_source_maps/README.md

     config.assets.sourcemaps_prefix = 'my_maps'
     config.assets.uncompressed_prefix = 'my_sources'

+Alternatively, sources can be embedded into sourcemaps' `sourcesContent` field:

+    config.assets.sourcemaps_embed_source = true

-You can optionally gzip your maps and sources as well (since these files live outside of the assets pipeline this won't happen automatically):
+You can optionally skip gzipping your maps and sources:

-    config.assets.sourcemaps_gzip = true
+    config.assets.sourcemaps_gzip = false

 By default maps and sources are defined relatively and will be fetched from the same domain your js file is served from.
 If you are using a CDN you may not want this - instead you might want to use a direct link to your site so you can more easily implement IP or Basic Auth protection: